Megasteakman/MegaMocapVR/README.md

 ![](Examples.gif)

 MegaMocapVR is a project for Unreal Engine used to drive humanoid character animation live in editor using steamvr hardware.
-This motion can be used in take recorder for the creation of cinematics/animations or be used in streaming for VTuber applicaions.
+This motion can be used in take recorder for the creation of cinematics/animations or be used in streaming for VTuber applications.

 **Quick Start Video**
 [![YouTubeVideo](https://i.imgur.com/OdwBANp.png)](https://youtu.be/crv6AIbadSo)